 Students who gamble or use drugs and/or alcohol are more likely to experience impaired academic performance, increased delinquency, and disrupted personal relationships.
-As a result, school administrators, teachers, and other school staff have a role in preventing substance use and gambling in youth and young adults.
+As a result, school administrators, teachers, nurses, coaches and other school staff have a role in preventing substance use and gambling in youth and young adults.

 - Talk- Brief screening questions and check-ins can help educators and school counselors/nurses notice if something may be wrong.